ffiondavies/Datacamp/TrackProposal.md

 3. Intermediate Python
 4. Python in Data Science
 5. Statistical Thinking in Python
-6. Supervised and Unsupervised Learning in Python
+6. Supervised Learning in Python
+7. Unsupervised Learning in Python

 # Course Descriptions
 -------------------